shaikrasheed99/kotlin-ecommerce-microservices/README.md

 3. Build & Start each service.
     - Before starting any service, make sure your postgresql database in your local is started.
-    - For each service, open a new terminal and execute the below gradle commands one by one.
+    - Open a new terminal and execute the below command to start all the services at once.
-    - Follow the below sequence of commands in new terminal for every service.
+    - ```bash
+      ./start-all-services.sh
+       ```
+   - Execute the below command to stop all the services at once.
-       ```bash
+   - ```bash
-      cd <each service>
-      ./gradlew clean build
-      ./gradlew bootrun
+      ./stop-all-services.sh
        ```

     | Services             | Health API to validate                             | Expected success response                  |
     |----------------------|----------------------------------------------------|--------------------------------------------|